nitishyadav/shell_scripts/README.md

 # shell_scripts
-this will contain shell scripts for simple use cases
+This will contain shell scripts for simple use cases
+1. First script is for illustrating file test operators